-Word of advice: just because these are ‘optional’, don’t see them as useless!
+Word of advice: just because these are ‘optional’, it’s far from useless.

-Other things such as extracurricular activities can make the job recruiters keen on learning more about you, so don’t be afraid to bring them up.
-Were you a student counselor in the past?
-Were you the president of a club, group, or organization back in school?
+Things like extracurricular activities can make the job recruiters keen on learning more about you, so don’t be afraid to bring them up.

 The job recruiters will take notice of this.

-Hiring managers aim to see the value you can bring over to their organization.
-That’s what matters – value.
+Hiring managers want to see the value you can bring over to their organization.
+That’s the soul of your resume – value.

 Just before we get into it, there are two questions to help you dive deeper into specifics, benefits, detail, and value to add on your resume.
 Keep these questions in mind when going through your resume sections to reel the recruiter in to continue reading.

-Without value, your resume isn’t going to make it far.
-If you’re not showing any or enough of it, be sure to rephrase those sentences or to even delete them.
+Without value, your resume isn’t going to make it far – it’s the pinnacle of your entire job application.
+If you’re not showing any or enough of it, be sure to go back and edit your resume accordingly.

 Imagine the hiring manager wants to know about you (similar to how the interviewer might say “tell me a bit about yourself”).

-What they’re inherently asking you is: “What can you do to add value to our organization?
-How are you going to benefit us?
+“What can you do to add value to our organization?
+Why should we hire you, and how will you benefit us?”

-Try to see your resume sections as interviews in written form.
-But the things they want to know and the questions they’re asking are on the job board description.
-This is why background research to understand exactly what you’re getting into is important because if you’re answering the wrong questions, you’re quickly going to get tossed into the rejection pile.
+It might help to see your resume sections as interviews but in written form.
+The things they want to know and the questions they’re asking are almost always going to be on the job board description.
+This is why background research is important because you’ll understand what you’re getting into and what the employers are looking for.

 What it needs to include is: